inverse-ai/FINALLY-Speech-Enhancement/README.md

 Please feel free to:
 - Open an issue to discuss potential solutions
 - Submit a pull request with experimental results
-- Share relevant research papers or techniques
+- Share relevant research papers or approaches

 Your insights and contributions could help improve the quality and robustness of this implementation.